isc-projects/kea/doc/sphinx/arm/hooks.rst

 5. Rerun ``configure``, using the same configuration options that were used when originally building Kea.
-It is possible to verify that ``configure`` has detected the premium package by inspecting the summary printed when it exits.
+It is possible to verify that ``configure`` has detected the subscriber package by inspecting the summary printed when it exits.
 The first section of the output should look something like this:

 .. parsed-literal::